lowtze/latin-books/Julia - Reed/Reed - Julia.md

 c�rus, -a, -um � dear.

-Ceres, Cereris, /. � Ceres, goddess
+Cerēs, Cereris, /. � Cerēs, goddess
 of the com.

 c�ro, 1 � I take care of.